-Temporary/sudden closures (generally 2 weeks triggered by high juvenile abundance on fishing grounds) are announced by the Coastguard on VHF radio on a specified wavelength and on the radio before the news and weather (Fisheries Directorate pers. com. site visit November 2021).
+Temporary/sudden closures (generally 2 weeks triggered by high juvenile abundance on fishing grounds) are announced by the Coastguard on VHF radio on a specified wavelength and on the radio before the news and weather.
 They are also published on the MFRI website.
 The short-term closure monitoring (and issuing of) was transferred to Fiskistofa in the fall of 2020.
 Some regulation regarding the short-term closures was also changed in 2020, whereby the trigger size limit was increased for cod, which led to significant decrease in the number of closures.
 An updated table as provided by the management authorities (MFRI and Fiskistofa) is shown below.